-Everything we know about Mako and Bolin's backstory.
-According to official bios and confirmed in the third episode, their parents were killed in front of them during a mugging resulting in the two of them growing up on the streets with no family but each other.
-Now they live in an attic in the pro-bending arena, struggling to pay rent through chores and winning matches.
+Mako and Bolin's backstory.
+Their parents were killed in front of them during a mugging resulting in the two of them growing up on the streets with no family but each other.
+They formerly worked for the Triads until becoming pro-benders to make ends meet, even then just barely.
 In addition, eagle-eyed viewers will notice the shoddily mended tears in their practice clothes - the brothers are still dirt poor, and may very well end up back on the streets if they don't win the prize money.
+Their fortunes improve thanks to Korra, though.

 Korra, as the new Avatar, is older than all of Tenzin's children.
-That means poor Aang died before he even got a chance to meet his own grandchildren That point aside about Kya and Bumi having grandkids, there is still the fact Aang didn't know if Tenzin would have any Airbender children and when he died he was leaving his son with the burden of being the only airbender left.
+That means poor Aang died before he even got a chance to meet his own grandchildren.
+Kya and Bumi never had grandchildren, either.
+There's also the fact Aang didn't know if Tenzin would have any airbender children, so he died not knowing if his people would be lost with his son.

 Korra elatedly telling Naga about her firebending test as Naga licks her cheek.
 With Korra's excitement and laughter, you'd think this would be a happy scene, but the music playing softly during the sequence, as well as Korra's overall situation, makes it all become quietly heartwrenching and bittersweet.
 Naga appears to be Korra's only real friend, and just something about the atmosphere of this scene really tugs at the heartstrings.